Predicting Good Quantum Circuit Compilation Options: Discussion

-While it is always possible to assume the reason behind some feature's impact and deduct rules of thumb (such as \enquote{\emph{quantum circuits with a high program communication should be mapped to \mbox{ion-trap} devices due to their full connectivity}} or \enquote{\emph{circuits with a large \emph{cx} gate count should be mapped to devices where it is a native gate}}), it is far too complex to factor in and add weight to a large number of features---even with only $30$ different combinations of compilation options and $27$ features.
-This underlines the importance and potential of machine learning approaches aiming for the same success they brought to the domain of classical compiler optimization.
+While it is always possible to assume the reason behind some feature's impact and deduct rules of thumb (such as \enquote{\emph{quantum circuits with a high program communication should be mapped to \mbox{ion-trap} devices due to their full connectivity}} or \enquote{\emph{circuits with a large \emph{cx} gate count should be mapped to devices where it is a native gate}}), it is far too complex to factor in and add weight to a large number of features---even with only $30$ different combinations of compilation options and $31$ features.
+This underlines the importance and potential of machine learning approaches that aim for the same success they brought to the domain of classical compiler optimization.

-Nevertheless, the extracted knowledge in the form of feature importance is helpful in two ways: \begin{itemize} \item It indicates what kind of features are helpful to characterize a quantum circuit and underlines the importance of thorough feature engineering. \item It provides an insight into the trained model enabling to quickly verify whether it is reasonable at all. \end{itemize}
+Nevertheless, the extracted knowledge in the form of feature importance is helpful in two ways: \begin{itemize} \item It indicates what kind of features are helpful to characterize a quantum circuit and underlines the importance of thorough feature engineering. \item It provides insight into the trained model, allowing one to quickly verify whether it is reasonable at all. \end{itemize}